Czech money

 On January 22nd 2018 the exchange rate was € 1 = CZK 25,4 and $ 1 = CZK 20,75.

-One koruna consists from 100 "haléř" (farthings).
+One Koruna consists from 100 "haléř" (farthings).
 Even though you can still see most of the prices in shops with these farthings (e.g. CZK 12,90) - physically they do not exist any more.
 (The last coin of 50 farthings was taken from the circulation on 1st of September 2009.)
 The prices are so rounded up or down in the total.
 For instance you buy three items with the prices 25,70 + 17,30 + 14.90 = 57,90 ≐ 58.
+(Unless you pay by CC, then is its exact amount of money..)

 The ways of payment